Satoshis-Palace-Hackathon/price-feed-node/README.md

-# Satoshi's Palace Price Feed
+# Satoshi's Palace X Reclaim Price Feed
+Welcome!

+This repository serves as an oracle node for proving coinmarketcap data on blockchains like [Secret Network](https://scrt.network/).

+Made possible by [Reclaim Protocol's](https://www.reclaimprotocol.org/#my-16) Zero Knowledge Proof Tech we are
 ## Developing

 ### Prerequisites